Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Precision probiotics to facilitate a diverse and healthy microbiome

-- Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, shinrin-yoku (forest bathing)
+- Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, breathwork, and shinrin-yoku (forest bathing)

 - Strategies to decrease weight, improve sleep, quit smoking and alcohol